markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.77`.
+The latest release, installable through `rnodeconf`, is version `1.78`.
 This release brings the following changes:

-- Fixed display sleep on T3S3
+- Improves BLE on RAK4631
-- Improved BLE pairing
+- Adds graceful BLE disconnect on device sleep
+- Fixes intermittent packet corruption on RAK4631
+- Fixes incorrect preamble calculation on SX1280
+- Improves CSMA parameters and P-curve
 - Updated console image to include latest packages

-You must have at least version `2.2.0` of `rnodeconf` installed to update the RNode Firmware to version `1.77`.
-Get it by updating the `rns` package to at least version `0.8.2`.
+You must have at least version `2.2.0` of `rnodeconf` installed to update the RNode Firmware to version `1.78`.
+Get it by updating the `rns` package to at least version `0.8.4`.

 ## A Self-Replicating System